Heymow/SoundGarden/README.md

 - Confirm Redis URL is set in bot environment
 - Check bot logs for Redis connection messages
 - Verify cog is loaded: `[p]cogs`

+### Logs Not Appearing in Admin Panel
+- Ensure `COLLABWARZ_TOKEN` is set on the backend and that the cog's per-guild `backend_token` matches it.
+- If not using Redis, ensure the cog's `backend_url` is configured (using `[p]backend set`) so the cog can POST logs to the server.
+- Check server console for `🔔 Competition log received` messages indicating the server accepted log POSTs from the cog.
+- If no message appears, verify the cog's backend config and that the bot is able to reach the backend (network/firewall).
+Also confirm the header `X-CW-Token: <token>` is present when sending logs.

 ## 📚 Additional Documentation